Deverick-Simpson/ApolloLabs-Site/index.md

       <strong>Pentesting<span class="light">&nbsp;</span></strong><span
       class="light">your Android and iOS Applications.</span>
     content:
       Understand the limitations of your app.
-We provide easy to read reports so your team can stay ahead.
+We provide easy to read reports so your team can stay ahead of threats.
     media:
       image: "/uploads/2018/06/21/blocks-split.png"
       alt_text: uBuild Blocks Mock-Up